sph-mn/sph-db/other/documentation/internals.md

       * binary
       * string
 * indices
-  * associate node field data with node ids
+  * associate record field data with record ids
   * one separate lmdb database per index
-  * update on each change of the associated node using the same transaction
+  * update on each change of the associated record using the same transaction
 * system cache
   * information about types, sequences and indices is loaded on open and cached in memory in the db_env_t struct
   * type structs are cached in a dynamically resized array with the type-id as index ("arrays are the fastest hash tables")
 * relations
   * there must only be one relation for every combination of left, label and right. cyclic relations are allowed. relational integrity may be ignored when creating relations to avoid existence checks
-  * when a node is deleted then all relations that contain its id are deleted with it
+  * when a record is deleted then all relations that contain its id are deleted with it
   * targets are stored ordered by ordinal value. ordinal values are stored only for the right part of the left-to-right direction to save space
   * by convention, left to right corresponds to general to specific
   * terminology for relation start and end point: left and right, or source and target for unspecified direction

 # search performance
-* nodes and relations are stored in b+trees with a basic o(log n) time complexity for search/insert/delete (average and worst case)
+* records and relations are stored in b+trees with a basic o(log n) time complexity for search/insert/delete (average and worst case)
-* node data: getting data from node identifiers requires only one basic b+tree search. it is as fast as it gets. data fields can be indexed
+* record data: getting data from record identifiers requires only one basic b+tree search. it is as fast as it gets. data fields can be indexed
 * relations: relations are filtered by giving lists of ids to match as arguments.
 16 different filter combinations for left/label/ordinal/right, the parts of relations, are theoretically possible with db_relation_select.
 2 are unsupported: all combinations that contain a filter for right and ordinal but not left. because the number of the possible combinations is small, pre-compiled code optimised for the exact filter combination is used when executing queries. the sph-db relation functionality is specifically designed for queries with these filters

 here is a list of estimated, relative db_relation_read performance for each filter combination from best (fastest execution per element matched) to worst (slowest), some are equal: